mmitar/capstone/README.md

 # The Dream Stream Documentation Development
 Visit the [Dream Stream website](http://thedreamstream.us-east-2.elasticbeanstalk.com) to check out the features the application has to offer.
-Or scroll down more to get a preview of the technology, services, and devOps integrated into the application!
+Or scroll down more to get a preview of the technology, applications features, and devOps integrated into the application!

 #### If your interested in the applications `JavaDoc`, you can view all of it [HERE](https://mmitar.github.io/capstone/).